President Donald Trump's thin skin

 He's already triggered a furious backlash on Capitol Hill after repeating his conspiracy theory about his failure to win the popular vote in front of congressional leaders on Monday, according to several sources.

-"If the President of the United States is claiming that 3.5 million people voted illegally, that shakes confidence in our democracy — he needs to disclose why he believes that," Graham told CNN on Tuesday.
+"If the President of the United States is claiming that 3.5 million people voted illegally, that shakes confidence in our democracy -- he needs to disclose why he believes that," Republican Sen. Lindsey Graham told CNN on Tuesday.

+Rep. Will Hurd, a Texas Republican, said he saw no evidence of widespread voter fraud.

+"I would suggest the White House looks in their windshield and not the rearview mirror.
+They did something that nobody thought they could do.
+They should be proud (of) that and not let this be a distraction," Hurd told CNN's Wolf Blitzer on "The Situation Room."

 There are also longer term implications for Trump's failure to develop a thicker skin.